HotSwap: Enabling Live Dependency Sharing in Serverless Computing: Evaluation

 \subsection{Case Study: Dependency Image Sharing Across Serverless Functions}

-In this section, we conduct simulation experiments to show the benefit of WarmSwap on sharing dependency images across different serverless functions to answer \textbf{RQ5}.
-We modify the ``rnn\_serving'' functions by adding new code (using NumPy and torch) to the original user handler to create 10 different serverless functions.
-Assuming these 10~serverless functions are less frequently invoked, there is at most one instance for each function.
-However, the provider would still wish to gain the benefits of warm start even on these functions, if the cost is reasonable, in order to reduce the cold-start overhead.
+In this section, we conduct simulation experiments to demonstrate the benefits of HotSwap in sharing dependency images across different serverless functions, addressing \textbf{RQ5}.
+We use real-world serverless function traces from Azure~\cite{shahrad2020serverless}, previously discussed in Section~\ref{sec:invocation_pattern_vs_cold_start} of this paper, as the basis for our tests.
+We modified the ``rnn\_serving'' function by adding new code (utilizing NumPy and Torch) to create 10 different serverless functions.
+For each function, we assigned random traces and measured latency over a two-week period.
+The keep-alive time was set to $15$ minutes.
+Since HotSwap is designed to optimize performance for less frequently used functions, we tested it under various invocation frequencies.

-Figure~\ref{fig:Optimization_cost_comparison} compares WarmSwap and a checkpoint image-based method, Prebaking~\cite{silva2020prebaking}.
-We implement Prebaking following the description in their paper, by checkpointing the entire \emph{previous warm serverless container} with CRIU~\cite{criu} to a function image and restoring it during the cold start.
-Note that, unlike WarmSwap and Baseline, the cost of container creation is larger in the case of Prebaking.
-Therefore, Figure~\ref{fig:Optimization_cost_comparison} also includes the overhead of container creation for both methods.
+This experiment compares HotSwap with a checkpoint image-based method, Prebaking~\cite{silva2020prebaking, fireman2024prebaking}.
+Prebaking is chosen as a well-known system that employs CRIU-based checkpoint/restore to accelerate serverless cold starts.
+We implemented Prebaking as described in their paper, by checkpointing the entire \emph{previously warm serverless container} using CRIU~\cite{criu} to create a function image, which is then restored during a cold start.
+To enhance fairness, we store all prebaking images in memory.
+Note that the cold start latency measured in this experiment \textbf{includes the container creation overhead for both methods.}

-Figure~\ref{fig:Optimization_cost_comparison} shows the accumulated cold-start latency (the sum of average cold-start latency for the 10 functions), and the required cache in memory needed by the optimization.
-WarmSwap significantly outperforms Prebaking in the cold-start performance (4.8~times faster), since restoring a large container with CRIU is much slower than migrating only the dependency.
+Figure~\ref{fig:Optimization_cost_comparison} shows the average latency and required cache for HotSwap and Prebaking.
+The average latency is calculated from all invocations of the ten different functions.
+To evaluate different invocation rate scenarios, we categorized the Azure traces into quartiles based on invocation rate.
+The ``Lowest Quartile'' represents experiments on function invocation traces with rates below the 25th percentile, while the other three groups correspond to ``25-50\%'', ``50-75\%'', and above the 75th percentile, respectively.

+The latency results indicate that HotSwap outperforms Prebaking by 1.4x across all trace groups.
+This improvement is due to HotSwap’s superior cold-start performance.
+The average latency decreases as the invocation rate increases, resulting in more warm starts.
+Notably, the 75th percentile of invocation rates from Azure traces~\cite{shahrad2020serverless} is 0.04 calls per minute.
+This demonstrates that the majority of serverless functions are, in fact, used infrequently.